DanPace725/EssenceEngine/README.md

-# Slime-Bundle
+# Essence Engine

-Slime-Bundle is a browser-based sandbox for exploring emergent behavior in swarms of resource-seeking agents ("bundles").
+Essence Engine is a browser-based sandbox for exploring emergent behavior in swarms of resource-seeking agents ("bundles").
 The refactored codebase separates rendering, simulation, and tooling into modular packages so you can iterate on ecology experiments, learning pipelines, or UI instrumentation without wading through a single monolithic script.

 ## Features